-Here are a few natural ways to soften your stool:
+Here are a few of them:

-1. Eat More Fiber
+1. Eat more fiber

 There are two kinds of fiber: soluble and insoluble.
 Soluble fiber soaks up the moisture in food and slows digestion.
 This can help keep you regular if you make it part of your daily routine.
 Insoluble fiber adds bulk to your stool and can help to quickly relieve constipation as long as you drink enough fluid to push the stool through.
 Insoluble fiber has the added benefit of getting toxins out of your body quicker.

-2. Drink More Water
+2. Drink more water

 Stool becomes hard, clumpy, and possibly painful when it doesn’t have enough water content as it enters the colon.
 This can occur for numerous reasons, including stress, travel, and as a side effect of medications.
 Besides hard stool, dehydration makes a person feel more stressed, which can further complicate digestive problems.

-3. Go for a Walk
+3. Go for a walk

-5. Drink Mineral Oil
+5. Drink mineral oil

 Mineral oil is a lubricant laxative.
 When delivered orally, it can promote bowel movement by coating the stool as well as the bowel in a waterproof film.
 This keeps the moisture within the stool so that it passes easier.
 Laxatives are meant for short-term use only, so don’t use them for more than 2 weeks.